Daffa Fasya

-Daffa Fasya Sumawijaya (born 7 May 2004) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Borneo Samarinda and the Indonesia national team.
+Daffa Fasya Sumawijaya (born 7 May 2004) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Garudayaksa and the Indonesia national team.

 Club career

 Borneo Samarinda

 He was signed for Borneo Samarinda to play in Liga 1 in the 2022–23 season.
 Daffa made his first-team debut on 13 April 2023 in a match against RANS Nusantara at the Segiri Stadium, Samarinda.

 International career

 In January 2023, Daffa was called up by Shin Tae-Yong to the Indonesia under-20 team for the training centre in preparation for 2023 AFC U-20 Asian Cup.
 On 17 January 2023, Daffa made his debut for the team against Fiji under-20 in a 4–0 win.

 In March 2023, Daffa Fasya was called up by Indonesian manager Shin Tae-yong for two friendly matches against Burundi.

 On 25 November 2024, Daffa received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.